Digital currency hardware wallets and the essence of money: The sophistry of dual-offline payments

 \item Is it necessary to be able to reach a particular service run by a specific operator, or is it sufficient to be able to reach any one of a set of operators?

 \item Can a transaction to be provisionally allocated using the network but consummated when both parties are disconnected from the network?

 \end{itemize}

-Notwithstanding some measure of understandable confusion and inconsistency in the use of the term ``offline'' accompanying calls for considering offline payments to be an essential feature of CBDC, it can be said that some measure of online technology supports virtually all retail payments today, excepting only payments in cash, which has seen a dramatic decline in use throughout the world over the past decade.
-With this in mind, it is reasonable to ask: What problem do proponents of retail CBDC intend to solve, for which offline payments might constitute a solution?
+Notwithstanding some measure of understandable confusion and inconsistency in the use of the term ``offline'' accompanying calls for considering offline payments to be an essential feature of digital currency, it can be said that some measure of online technology supports virtually all retail payments today, excepting only payments in cash, which has seen a decline in use throughout the world over the past decade, starting well before the pandemic of 2020--2022.
+Table~\ref{t:assumptions} summarises the various types of payment, including the proposed ``e-token bearer payment'', which is a digital online payment using a bearer instrument that is currently not an option for most consumers.
+It is a payment type like this that could be considered the next step in the evolution of cash, \textit{cash for the digital economy}.